Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized harmonic maps into reductive homogeneous spaces

 Moreover, if $f\colon L\to N$ is flat and $[\mk_1]$-holomorphic, then it is vert. hol. harmonic \wrt $\nabla^1$ and $\undj$ \iif

-\end{prop} Furthermore, as in the even case (i.e. $N=G/K$ is (locally) $2k$-symmetric) the horizontal holomorphicity implies the flatness. \begin{prop} Let us suppose that $N=G/K$ is a (locally) $(2k+1)$-symmetric space.
-Then if $f\colon L\to N$ is horizontallly holomorphic (i.e. $[\mk']$-holomorphic) then $f$ is flat $f^*\Phi=0$. \end{prop} Now let us conclude with the following geometric interpretation of the odd minimal determined system. \begin{cory} Let us suppose that $N=G/K$ is a (locally) $(2k+1)$-symmetric space.
-Then the odd minimal determined system $(\syst(k+1,\tau))$ associated to $N$ means that the geometric map $f\colon L\to N$ is horizontally holomorphic and vertically harmonic \wrt the affine connection $\nabla^1$.
+\end{prop} Furthermore, as in the even case (i.e. $N=G/K$ is (locally) $2k$-symmetric), the horizontal holomorphicity implies the flatness. \begin{prop} Let us suppose that $N=G/K$ is a (locally) $(2k+1)$-symmetric space.
+Then if $f\colon L\to N$ is horizontallly holomorphic (i.e. $[\mk']$-holomorphic) then $f$ is flat $f^*\Phi=0$. \end{prop} \proof It follows from the equation

+and the fact that if $i+j=k$ and $1\leq |i|,|j|\leq k-1$, then $i$ and $j$ have the same sign. \comprf\hsq \\ Now let us conclude with the following geometric interpretation of the odd minimal determined system. \begin{cory} Let us suppose that $N=G/K$ is a (locally) $(2k+1)$-symmetric space.
+Then the odd minimal determined system $(\syst(k+1,\tau))$ associated to $N$ means that the geometric map $f\colon L\to N$ is horizontally holomorphic and vertically harmonic \wrt the linear connection $\nabla^1$.
 Moreover the horizontal holomorphicity implies the flatness of $f$ and its freedom from $\nabla^1$-vertical torsion, $f^*T^{1,v}=0$.\\ More pecisely, the (last) equation $(S_{k+1})$ of the system (which lies in $\g_k$) means the vert. hol. harmonicity of $f$ \wrt $\nabla^0$ and $-\undj$

 whereas the equation $(S_k)$ (which lies in $\g_{-k}$) means the vert. hol. harmonicity of $f$ \wrt $\nabla^1$ and $\undj$

 Moreover the sums $(S_k)+ (S_{k+1})$ (which lies in $\mk_k$) means (taking account of the $[\mk_1]$-holomorphicity $\alpha_{-1}''=0$) the strongly vertical harmonicity of $f$ \wrt $\nabla^1$: